lucasktlee/posts/drafts/blockchains-potential.md

 * **[Epigraph](http://epigraph.io/):** A Texas-based startup that specializes in building title registration solutions on the blockchain.
 * **[Factom](http://factom.org/):** A startup that is using the blockchain to store a hash generated from the relevant transaction or record, thereby providing users with a tamper proof record that also establishes chronology (since it can be traced to a specific block on the blockchain at a known point in time).
 * **[Edgelogic](http://blocktrace.io) and [Blocktrace](http://blocktrace.io/):** A <abbr title="United Kingdom">UK</abbr>-based spinoff from Australia-based Edgelogic that is building a blockchain-based ledger to store ownership and transaction data relating to certified diamonds, thereby reducing the likelihood of thieves being able to fence stolen goods by mapping the diamonds to a digital certificate that is based on existing industry certificates, police records and insurance records.
+* **[Proof of Existence](http://www.proofofexistence.com/):** A service that allows users to generate a cryptographic hash of a document for inclusion in the blockchain, thus proving that the document existed at a particular point in time (as denoted by the timestamp of block in which it is recorded) and in a particular form (since otherwise the hash would differ).

 #### Identity and information